MorrisMA/M16C5x/README.md

 Also modified the utility provided that converts Intel Hex programming files into files compatible with the Xilinx Data2MEM utility program.

-###Release 2.60
+### Release 2.60

-Cleaned up comments, added missing source HDL files for processor top and UART top for dual UART configuration, and added file and testbench for Single Port Synchronous LIFO module.
+Cleaned up comments, added missing source HDL files for processor top and UART top for the dual UART configuration, and added file and testbench for Single Port Synchronous LIFO module.